 Stir your sugar into the peanut butter mix.
 I’ve found that using a small metal spoon works best as it can get quite stiff.

-Alternatively, you can press the dough into a pan lined with parchment paper which, when cut, will give you the classic fudge “cube” shape.
+Alternatively, you can press the dough into a pan lined with baking paper which, when cut, will give you the classic fudge “cube” shape.

 Using clean fingers or the back of a spoon, press the dough into the pan until flat and even.
 Top with crushed peanuts and chopped dark chocolate (if desired) and gently press them into the mixture using your fingers.

-- Make sure to use the creamy kind of peanut butter, not natural style.
+- Make sure to use the smooth kind of peanut butter, not the crunchy type.

 - Leave a little parchment paper hanging out of each side of the pan.
 This makes lifting it out a lot easier.

-If you wish to freeze the fudge, pop the pieces into a freezer bag and freeze for up to 3 months.
-To defrost, just place it back in the fridge and allow it to thaw for an hour or two.
+Yes.
+If you wish to freeze your peanut butter fudge, pop the pieces into a freezer bag or airtight container and freeze for up to 3 months.
+To defrost, just place it back in the fridge and allow it to thaw for a few hours.

-I hope you love this fudge as much as I do.
+I hope you love this vegan peanut butter fudge as much as I do.
 If you enjoy this recipe, please be sure to leave a rating or comment below to let me know your thoughts.
+Happy baking!

-Easy vegan peanut butter fudge that melts in your mouth.
+Easy gluten-free, dairy-free peanut butter fudge that melts in your mouth.

 - 450g g Icing sugar (3+¼ cups)